 Step 3 - The student must go to the Dean of the School or College offering the course, or initiating the policy, and arrange a meeting with the academic Dean.
 If no satisfactory resolution is achieved after consultation with the academic Dean, the student may initiate Step 4.

-Step 4 - The student should forward to the Undergraduate Academic Appeals Committee an explanatory cover letter and any pertinent documents in the student's possession.
+Step 4 - The student should forward to the Committee on Academic Standing and Appeals an explanatory cover letter and any pertinent documents in the student's possession.

-If the Academic Appeals Committee deems that action other than denial of the appeal is justified, it may request consultations with any of the individuals involved in the appeal or may request any other information needed for clarification of the issues.
+If the Committee on Academic Standing and Appeals deems that action other than denial of the appeal is justified, it may request consultations with any of the individuals involved in the appeal or may request any other information needed for clarification of the issues.

-Step 6 - The Academic Appeals Committee will recommend to the Provost such action, as it deems appropriate to resolve the appeal.
+Step 6 - The Committee on Academic Standing and Appeals will recommend to the Provost such action, as it deems appropriate to resolve the appeal.
 A copy of this recommendation will be forwarded to the student.

 Step 7 - The Provost will have the ultimate authority in rendering a judgement in cases presented to him or her through the above process.
 The Provost may consult with whoever may be of assistance in arriving at a judicious decision.
 The Provost will inform the student in writing of the decision.